-- What is a hysterectomy?
+- What Is

-- What are the types of hysterectomies
+- What are the types of hysterectomies?

-- Total abdominal hysterectomy
+- Total abdominal hysterectomy, the most common type

-- Vaginal hysterectomy
+- Vaginal hysterectomy procedure

 - Laparoscopy-assisted vaginal hysterectomy